JanWilczek/wolf-sound-blog/_posts/synthesis/2021-10-15-wavetable-synthesis-rust.md

 ### Filling the Wave Table

-To fill our wave table with the values of 1 sine period, we will use a for-loop:
+To fill our wave table with the values of a single sine period, we will use a for-loop:

 ```rust
 for n in 0..wave_table_size {